-Dear reader, Tax Season 2022 is just around the corner!
-Through the Depreciation deduction, your business can save BIG TIME next year!
+Dear reader, Tax Season 2022 is here!
+Through the Depreciation deduction, your business can save BIG TIME!

 What is the Depreciation Deduction?